BRTNetwork/brt-lib/docs/index.md

 ### Return Value

-A string representing an equivalent amount of XRP.
+A string representing an equivalent amount of BRT.

 ### Example